-Cornwall, the “birthplace of modern mining”, is an appropriate place to hold such an event, as this was the first place in the world where physical separation methods were practiced on a large scale, and the programme will include a visit to the historic Camborne-Redruth copper and tin mining district, where ruins of 19th century ‘dressing floors’ can be explored.
+Cornwall, the “birthplace of modern mining”, was an appropriate place to hold such an event, as this was the first place in the world where physical separation methods were practiced on a large scale, and the programme included a visit to the historic Camborne-Redruth copper and tin mining district, where ruins of 19th century ‘dressing floors’ can be explored.

-The first keynote lecture "Physical separation techniques continue to grow in importance – the key to optimum separation is preparation" will be given by Sandy-Lewis Gray, of Gekko Systems, Australia.
+The first keynote lecture "Physical separation techniques continue to grow in importance – the key to optimum separation is preparation" was given by Sandy-Lewis Gray, of Gekko Systems, Australia.

 Sandy Gray is co-founder and Technical Director of Gekko Systems, and is responsible for the Technical, Sales, and Research and Development teams.
 He has a background in mine management and over 15 years experience in mineral processing operations.
 Sandy has rejuvenated the art of gravity separation of alluvial gold using the basis of panning.
 Sandy is a world leader in gravity gold and leaching flowsheets design, materials handling and effective plant design.